semaphoreci/docs/complex-pipelines-guide.md

     ...
 ```

-## Monorepos
+## Monorepo

-You can run separate pipelines against multiple projects within single repository.
-For instance, you can run pipelines for both Backend and Frontend in parallel.
+In a monorepo workflow, you need to run multiple pipelines against multiple
+projects within a single repository.
+For instance, you can run pipelines for
+both Backend and Frontend in parallel.

 <img src="https://github.com/semaphoreci/docs/raw/next-gen-pipeline-guide/public/monorepo.png"></img>